VKapustin/minesweeper/readme.md

 If you reveal field without number it means that there are no mines in its surroundings.
 In that case board will reveal all connected empty fields with its surroundings.

 You can flag field by ctrl-clicking it.

-If you click on a revealed field and you already flagged all mines around that field, board will reveal rest of the hidden fields.
-Of course, if you misplaced flags you will reveal a field with a mine and lose the game.